gravitational/teleport/docs/4.4/cli-docs.md

 # Login to cluster and output a local kubeconfig
 $ tsh login --proxy=proxy.example.com --format=kubernetes -o kubeconfig

-# Enterprise Only: Request Access to a cluster.
+# Enterprise only: Request access to a cluster.
 $ tsh login --proxy=proxy.example.com --request-reason="I need to run a debug script on production"
 ```